-Name of legislation Smoke-free Places Act • Bill No. 9, An Act to Amend the Smoke-free Places Act: Chapter S-4.2, Smoke-free Places Act (consolidated) Date in force • September 15, 2009 and September 1, 2015 Workplaces Smoking prohibited in virtually all enclosed - workplaces • Smoking permitted in designated outdoor smoking areas at least 4.5 metres away from any entrance or air intake, and at least 2.4 metres away from any patio area or 4.5 metres from any patio area that includes an air-intake (existing patios exempt) Smoking permitted in indoor designated smoking rooms (DSRs) by residents of long-term care facilities (DSRs need to be separately enclosed and ventilated in accordance with the regulations) • Smoking permitted in indoor DSRs in shelters for victims of domestic violence • Legislation silent on smoking in hotel rooms and other temporary guest accommodations-government states that the law was not intended to include these Destaurante workplaces Restaurants Smoking prohibited Casinos, bingos, etc. Smoking prohibited Bars Smoking prohibited Public places Smoking prohibited in virtually all enclosed public places Outdoor provisions • Smoking prohibited on outdoor patios except between the hours of 10 pm and 3 am • Outdoor DSAs that are not patios must be 4.5 metres from any entrance to indoor non-smoking areas Outdoor DSAs that are patios must be 2.4 metres from any outdoor air intake for the indoor non-smoking areas • Smoking prohibited on hospital property with the exception of Hillsborough Hospital, where an outdoor DSA is permitted for patients only Smoking prohibited on school property Smoking prohibited on construction sites Smoking prohibited on the portion of an outdoor public place used as a daycare centre, nursery school or kindergarten Smoking prohibited on construction sites
+No Classislation C I C Pl A Name of legislation Smoke-free Places Act Dill No. 2 A Act of Bill No. 9, An Act to Amend the Smoke-free Places Act: Classification of the Smoke Smo B Chapter S-4.2, Smoke-free Places Act (consolidated) Date in force September 15, 2009 and September 1, 2015 Workplaces Smoking and vaping prohibited in virtually all indoor workplaces • Smoking and vaping permitted in designated outdoor smoking areas at least 4.5 metres away from any entrance or air intake, and at least 2.4 metres away from any patio area or 4.5 metres from any patio area that includes an air-intake (existing patios exempt) Smoking and vaping permitted in indoor designated smoking rooms (DSRs) by residents of long-term care facilities (DSRs need to be separately enclosed and ventilated in accordance with the regulations) Smoking and vaping permitted in indoor DSRs in shelters for victims of domestic violence Legislation silent on smoking in hotel rooms and other temporary guest accommodations-government states that the law was not intended to include these workplaces As of 2015, the definition of smoking included the use of e-cigarettes and waterpipes Restaurants Smoking and vaping prohibited Casinos, bingos, etc. Smoking and vaping prohibited Bars Smoking and vaping prohibited Public places Smoking and vaping prohibited in virtually all enclosed public places Outdoor provisions Smoking and vaping prohibited on outdoor patios except between the hours of 10 pm and 3 am Outdoor DSAs that are not patios must be 4.5 metres from any entrance to indoor non-smoking areas Outdoor DSAs that are patios must be 2.4 metres from any outdoor air intake for the indoor non-smoking areas Smoking and vaping prohibited on hospital property with the exception of Hillsborough Hospital, where an outdoor DSA is permitted for patients only Smoking and vaping prohibited on school property Smoking and vaping prohibited on sensitive sites.
+Smoking and vaping prohibited on construction sites Smoking and vaping prohibited on the portion of an Smoking and vaping prohibited on the portion of an outdoor public place used as a daysare centre, pursuit. outdoor public place used as a daycare centre, nursery